bishopb/pattern/README.md

 # Unified Pattern Matching for PHP
-*Abstracts various pattern matching functionalities into a consistent, unified API.*
+*Abstract the various PHP pattern matching functionalities into a consistent, unified API.*

 ## Quickstart